 Center- or home-based child care -- which is right for you?
-And how do you go about choosing a specific program?
+And how do you go about choosing a specific program or caregiver?
 The following information can help you in your search.
-You may want to start by reviewing the PDF “A Parent's Guide to Early Learning and Care in Michigan.”

 Child Care Licensing, Accreditation, and Quality Rating

-Child care centers and family/group child care homes should be currently registered or licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
+Child care centers and family or group child care homes should be currently licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
 Ask for proof of current licensure from the State of Michigan.
+See A Parent's Guide to Child Care Licensing.

 Center-based Child Care